princelailan/COVID-19_Global_Data_Tracker_JHU/README.md

 A choropleth map showing global case distribution.

-Insights: Review the "Step 5: Insights & Narrative" section for key findings.
-Update placeholders (e.g., [Country X], [specific date]) with specific values after running the analysis.
+Insights: Review the "Step 5: Insights & Narrative" section for key findings, including specific trends and anomalies for the selected countries.

 Project Structure
 The notebook follows a clear, step-by-step structure: